Paris Hilton Is Launching A Skin-Care Product — & It's SO Paris

 "I am so excited to be able to bring such an amazing product to the market," she gushed in a press release.
 "I have always had a passion for taking care of my skin, and I only use products that actually work without harmful chemicals that are only a temporary fix.
 With this new company, I can stand behind my own products and promote a brand that is focused on making products that truly work and can help everyone look and feel their best."

-Although the official launch date is still unknown, we do know that the face mist, along with a full line of Paris Hilton "natural" skin-care products will be coming to her website, as well as select retail stores in Australia, in early 2018.
+Although the official launch date is still unknown, we do know that the face mist, along with a full line of Paris Hilton "natural" skin-care products will be coming to her website in the US, as well as select retail stores in Australia, in early 2018.

-But if you're really hankering for a spritz of Hilton's newest mystical project, you can pre-order the $29.99 Unicorn Mist today (limit 2 per customer).
+But if you're really hankering for a spritz of Hilton's newest mystical project, you can pre-order the $29.99 (around £22) Unicorn Mist today (limit 2 per customer and yes they ship to the UK).
 Get 'em while they're still, you know, hot.

 Related Video: